Ericyao7/AmazonPremiumFrontEnd/README.txt

-Used fot font end demo
+Used for font end demo